How to Seal Painted Wood for Outdoor Use

 Key Things to Consider When Sealing Painted Wood

-Before you seal painted wood for outdoor use, of course, you need to ensure both your and your crew’s safety.
+Before you seal painted wood for outdoor use, you of course need to ensure both your and your crew’s safety.
 Polyurethane products are highly flammable, so make sure you use a small amount of the suggested quantities.

 Also, after you use the thinners and finishes, you should close the cans immediately.